bacovcin/ditransitive-scripts/README.md

 m23up.RData - combines m2up.RData and m3up.RData

-* pas_noun has scripts and data in which only passive sentences in which the recipient is a noun phrase (as opposed to a pronominal phrase) are included
+* pas_noun has scripts and data in which only passive sentences in which the recipient is a noun phrase (as opposed to a pronoun) are included